tylertitsworth/5th-age-srd/Classes/Bard.md

 **DC 25:** Epic environment

-You can use these points to roll relationship dice the way you roll your normal icon relationships (see Icon Relationships).
-If you already have positive or conflicted dice with the icon you've sung about, add them to your new bonus dice.
-If you have negative dice with the icon you've sung a ballad to, they can be temporarily overruled by the ballad, but the GM should feel free to interpret any 5s rolled with a heavy hand.
+You can use these points to increase your standing with a relationship the way you would normally allocate relationship points.
+If you have negative points with a relationship you've sung a ballad to, they can be temporarily overruled by the ballad.

-When your great ballad magically compliments an icon, another icon should take a hit.
-As you explain the story of your ballad to the GM, you should account for at least one icon who is being mocked, vilified, or referred to in unflattering terms.
-You get an equal number of cursed dice for that icon.
-Cursed dice aren't like negative relationship dice—they never help you.
-At the GM's option, you'll have to roll these cursed dice at least once and interpret them as possible problems for you: rolls of 1 are a definite problem; rolls of 2 mean there are story complications connected to the temporary enemy icon.
+When your great ballad magically compliments a relationship, another relationship should take a hit.
+As you explain the story of your ballad to the GM, you should account for at least one relationship who is being mocked, vilified, or referred to in unflattering terms.
+You get an equal number of negative points for that relationship.

-##### Adventurer Feat
+#### Adventurer Feat

 The first time you use your ballad-created relationship, any 5s you roll become 6s.
 You also gain a +2 bonus to your Balladeer checks.

-##### Champion Feat
+#### Champion Feat

 You can sing two great songs a day.
-You can't sing positively about an icon that you've already sung about as an enemy earlier in the day.
+You can't sing positively about a relationship that you've already sung about as an enemy earlier in the day.

-##### Epic Feat
+#### Epic Feat

 If you are willing to gain an equal number of cursed relationship dice with all of the listed enemies for a song, increase the positive bonus dice you gain from a successful ballad to 3 or 4.

-#### Battle Skald
+### Battle Skald

 You cannot take this talent if you have taken the _Spellsinger_ talent.

 Increase the number of battle cries you know by one.
 The bonus battle cry can be from your highest possible level.

-##### Adventurer Feat
+#### Adventurer Feat

 One battle per day, you can use your battle cries to help yourself.

-##### Champion Feat
+#### Champion Feat

 When you use a battle cry on yourself, it also helps an ally.

-##### Epic Feat
+#### Epic Feat

 Once per battle, reroll an attack that was meant to trigger a battle cry but didn't.

-#### Jack of Spells
+### Jack of Spells

 Choose another spell-casting character class.
 You can choose one spell from the spell list (but not the talent list) of that class, of your own level or lower, as an extra spell you know how to cast.
 You can even take its feats up to your tier, if it has any.
 You may only choose from the spell list—not from talents.

 This spell is a bonus spell, not included in your bard class count.

-##### Adventurer Feat
+#### Adventurer Feat

 You can use your Charisma as the ability score that provides spell's attack bonus and damage bonus (if any).
 Other ability score references remain unchanged.